clarkb7/keypirinha-pass/README.md

 * `clip_time` - Number of seconds to wait before restoring the clipboard.
 Default: `45`
 * `save_history` - Save selected password file names to keypirinha history.
 Default: `True`

-See the [configuration file](pass.ini) for other options and their descriptions.
+See the [configuration file](src/pass.ini) for other options and their descriptions.

 ## Backends
+There are two backends implemented for decrypting your password files.
+You may configure which is used.

 ### Gpg4win
 Depends